Backflow Testing Lubbock: 2026 Costs, Rules & Tips

 This is not a DIY job.
 In Texas, only a licensed professional can perform a backflow inspection.
 The individual must hold a Backflow Prevention Assembly Tester (BPAT) license, which is issued by the Texas Commission on Environmental Quality (TCEQ).

 Furthermore, the City of Lubbock requires these licensed testers to be registered with the local water department.
 This ensures that the city only accepts test results from qualified, approved professionals.
-You can find a list of registered testers on the city’s tracking website.

-When you need backflow testing Lubbock service, it’s crucial to hire a company with the right credentials.
+When you need backflow testing Lubbock service, it is crucial to hire a company with the right credentials.
 M&M Sprinklers has state licensed and city registered BPAT testers on staff who are fully qualified to test, repair, and certify all types of backflow prevention devices.
 Working with a certified provider like M&M Sprinklers guarantees your test is done correctly and that all results are properly filed with the city, keeping you in compliance.

 Frequently Asked Questions about Backflow Testing Lubbock